 Base snaps

-A base snap is a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
+A base snap is a special kind of snap that provides a run-time environment with a cardinal set of libraries that are common to most applications.
 They’re transparent to users, but they need to be considered and specified when building a snap.

 Supported base snaps

-There are currently five supported bases:
+There are currently six supported bases:

 Older releases of core were occasionally referred to as core 16, but core and core16 are now two distinct packages.